IndieHQ/Moosic/README.md

 <p class="ml-4">
 With nobody.
 We do not share or sell any of your information.
 </p>
 <p class="font-semibold text-gray-200 mt-4">2.
-How can I contact you?</p>
+How can I opt-out or contact you?</p>
 <p class="ml-4">
-You can contact us by sending an email to support@moosicbot.xyz
+You can contact us by sending an email to support@moosicbot.xyz or join our support server and dm any of the Staffs or Developers
 </p>
 </div>
 </div>